isomerpages/scamshield/pages/faq.md

 ### Will it filter SMSes from people I know?

-The app does filter messages coming from people in your contact list or contacts that you have an existing conversation with.
+The app does **not** filter messages coming from people in your contact list or contacts that you have an existing conversation with.

 ### Will I still be able to see the SMSes that have been filtered?